JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

 -------------------

-One could be inclined to believe, that in order to iterate over some data container a single observation at a time, it should suffice to just iterate over the data container itself.
+One could be inclined to believe, that in order to iterate over some data container one observation at a time, it should suffice to just iterate over the data container itself.
 While this may work as expected for some data container types, it will not work in general.

-Consider the following two data containers, the matrix ``X`` and the vector ``y``.
-While both are different types of data container, each stores exactly 5 observations.
+Consider the following two example data containers, the matrix ``X`` and the vector ``y``.
+While both are different types of data container, we will make each one store exactly 5 observations.

 .. code-block:: jlcon